christos99/gem5_architectural_synthesis_and_power_analysis_suite/README.md

   * voltage_domain = VoltageDomain(voltage="3.3V")"  //line 48 config.ini
 ### 2.b

 Number of Commited Instructions = 5028
+Number of ops (including micro ops) committed = 5834

-_The number differs because we use a different system than the one that was used to provide the statistics_ [**Reference File**](https://github.com/christos99/9432_Christos_Chrysikos/blob/main/Results%20Folder/hello%20Resluts/hello_result_MinorCPU_starter_se_py/stats.txt)
+_The number differs because in the second case we include the micro operations of the system which are not a part of the program_
+[**Reference File**](https://github.com/christos99/9432_Christos_Chrysikos/blob/main/Results%20Folder/hello%20Resluts/hello_result_MinorCPU_starter_se_py/stats.txt)

 ### 2.c

-_This is not finalized i would like to add more stuff and reference my answers if i had the time_
+Number of overall L2 Cache (read+write) accesses = 479
+We could also add the values of L2 cpus.inst = 332 and cpus.data = 147 which is the equivalent to 479

 **Info from [config.ini](https://github.com/christos99/9432_Christos_Chrysikos/blob/main/Results%20Folder/hello%20Resluts/hello_result_MinorCPU_starter_se_py/config.ini)**